rinshankaihou/refinedc/DEVELOPERS.md

 - `make all_with_examples` builds everything including examples
 - `make generate_all` uses the frontend to regenerate the Caesium code for all examples
+- `make clean` remove .vo files and other build artifacts

 ## Running RefinedC on examples in this repository